 The Dog Memorial Art Process

-When I make custom dog memorials, I’m often asked how it works.
 What happens between getting a photo and delivering the final painting on canvas?
-I’ve created this ongoing series to share my pet painting process.
+As a pet portrait artist who creates dog memorials, I’ve created this ongoing series to share my pet painting process.

 Viva's Dog Memorial